 - Intersex people

-- Relatives, colleagues, carers supporting someone going through menopause
+- Relatives, colleagues, and carers supporting someone going through menopause

 Menopause and the law